CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

         If you don't know the best Desktop option for your needs, please contact us at servicedesk@csc.fi (email subject: Sensitive Data).

 Unfortunately, we are not yet providing a virtual Desktop with GPUs or Windows, Linux Ubuntu operating systems.
 However, we are working on it, and you can find more information on the future developments of the services on our webpage.

+In the following paragraphs, we will discuss how to work with a virtual Desktop, which software is available and how it is possible to customise your workspace.

-### Working with your virtual machine
+### Working with your virtual Desktop

-Once your private virtual machine is launched, each CSC project member can securely connect it from their browser at any time.
+Once your private virtual computer (Desktop) is launched, each CSC project member can securely access it from their browser at any time.

 When you log in to SD Desktop **Homepage**,  you will be able to access your virtual Desktop in:

-* **Recent connections**, clicking on the image of your Desktop (visible only if you recently accessed the virtual Desktop)
+* **Recent connections**, clicking on the image of your Desktop (visible only if you recently accessed it)

 * **All connections** if you click on + you can see all the connections associated with each project (e.g. project_NNNNN_NNNN).
 If you click on the connection ID you will also access your Desktop.

 ![Access-virtual-Desktop](images/desktop/desktop-4.png)

 When you open connection to your Virtual Machine, a graphical Liunx Desktop opens to your browser.
 When you access the virtual Desktop for the first time, you will be able to see the getting started pane, from which you can, for example, adjust the screen resolution.